 However, the rule of thumb is to check with the vendor's support page to ensure driver software is available for your OS before getting it.

 If you want to make a quick decision, get one of the following, I've used them all:

 - Asus USB AC68: Fast, excellent range, but a bit bulky.

-- Netgear A7000: Also fast with great range, slightly less bulky.
+- Netgear A7000: Also fast with great coverage, slightly less bulky.

 - Archer T3U: Super compact but will get the job done.

-Additionally, almost any USB Ethernet adapter will work, too, including the Multi-Gig ones mentioned above.
-But, again, it’s safer to get an Apple one.
+Additionally, almost any USB Ethernet adapter, including the Multi-Gig ones mentioned above, will work.
+But, again, it's safer to get an Apple one.

-Finally, most of these USB adapters use a USB-A connector.
-If your computer only has USB-C (Thunderbolt) ports, you’ll also need an adapter.
+Finally, many USB adapters use a USB-A connector -- you'll also need an adapter if your computer only has USB-C (Thunderbolt) ports.

-Once you’ve got the hardware ready, the rest is relatively a walk in the park.
+Once the hardware is ready, the rest is relatively a walk in the park.

 How to make a hotspot Wi-Fi router out of a Windows computer

 For this part, the computer is connected to an existing Wi-Fi network using the add-on USB Wi-Fi adapter and will use its built-in Wi-Fi adapter to broadcast Wi-Fi signals to clients.